shiprasuvarna/shiprasuvarna/README.md

-# 💫 About Me:
+# 💫 Hiiiii:
-Hiii <br>I'm Shipra and I'm a 2nd year IT engineering student.
+ <br>I'm Shipra and I'm a 2nd year IT engineering student.

 ## 🌐 Socials: